Contact our corporate or local offices directly.

-Altium Concord Pro works seamlessly, and in harmony with Altium Designer to provide an elegant answer to the question of handling design data with secured integrity.
+A distinct self-managed, server-based design solution, Altium Concord Pro works in harmony with Altium Designer to provide an elegant answer to the question of handling design data with secured integrity.
 Concord Pro not only provides rock-solid, secure storage of data, but also enables re-release of data as distinctly separate revisions - essentially tracking design changes over time, without overwriting any previously released data.
 It also caters for the lifecycle of the data to be managed, allowing people that need to use the data to see, at-a-glance, what stage the data has reached in its 'life' and therefore what it can be safely used for.

-Altium Concord Pro can accommodate all managed data, including components, domain models, schematic sheets of circuitry and design templates.
-Indeed, you can even create and manage your entire design projects directly within Concord Pro, with a CAD-centric management view that facilitates collaborative review and commenting of a design and revisions of its released BOM.
-Through a dedicated Manufacturing Portal you can view and navigate the released Assembly and Fabrication data, inspect the BOM, and ultimately download the data into a manufacturing Build Package.
-And when you have your Concord Pro hosted on Altium 365, a chosen release can also be shared - as a Manufacturing Package - directly with your manufacturer.
+Concord Pro is used to manage all managed data including components, domain models, schematic sheets of circuitry and design templates.
+Indeed, you can even create and manage your entire design projects directly within the server, with a CAD-centric management view that facilitates collaborative review and commenting.
+Through a dedicated Manufacturing Portal you can view and navigate the released file data, inspect the BOM, and view and comment on the snapshot of the design itself; the source for that released data.

-Altium Concord Pro also facilitates bi-directional design collaboration with various supported mechanical design platforms.
-This enables you to keep MCAD and ECAD design teams on the same page by sharing changes to board shape, component placement, and mounting holes, and intelligently link together 3D component bodies with your electrical component data - creating a unified component model that accurately reflects design intent from the respective domains.
+And Concord Pro facilitates bi-directional design collaboration with various supported mechanical design platforms.
+This enables you to keep MCAD and ECAD design teams on the same page by sharing changes to board shape, component placement and mounting holes, and intelligently link together 3D component bodies with your electrical component data - creating a unified component model that accurately reflects design intent from the respective domains.

 Altium Designer, with its unified design approach, has traditionally used a component model that extends across all aspects of the electronics design process.
 However, to seamlessly fit the process of electronics design into the encapsulating product development process as a whole, this model needs to evolve - extending to cover other aspects including other design processes (in particular MCAD and Industrial Design), as well as business processes (such as procurement and manufacturing) that intersect with the product development process.